bensonchoyintuitas/intuitas_knowledgebase/docs/modelling_framework.md

   - Validity period and version history (when the definition changed)
   - Related KPIs, dashboards, and reports

-Physically, measures and metrics can appear in multiple layers while remaining **logically consistent**:
+Physically, measures and metrics can appear in multiple layers while remaining **logically consistent**.
+Care must be taken to respect additive, semi-additive, and non-additive behaviours when aggregating them, especially as platforms differ in default aggregation behaviour:

 - **Information marts / fact tables**:
   - Base measures materialised as columns (e.g., `amount`, `quantity`, `length_of_stay_days`)
-  - Sometimes pre-aggregated metrics for performance, with careful documentation
+  - Sometimes pre-aggregated metrics both for performance and to enforce correct additivity behaviour, with careful documentation

 - **dbt models and semantic layer**:
   - Base measures defined in dbt models and exposed via a dbt Semantic Layer or similar metadata